-As a pioneer school in project-based education we believe that families are integral partners in a successful learning process.
-Because we embrace being a unique learning model, Project-Based Learning (PBL), we want our families to understand the Why, What, and How of PBL.
-We strive for our families to become active participants alongside their children and their school community.
+As a pioneer school in project-based learning, we believe that families are integral partners in a successful learning process.
+Because we embrace a unique learning model, Project-Based Learning (PBL), we want our families to understand the why, what, and how of PBL.
+We encourage our families to become active participants alongside their children and their school community.

-Each month we will offer Parent University Workshops to have deep conversations and guide our families through the process.
-Joining together experts in the field and members of our team that will guide our families through the process and answer pertinent questions.
+Each month we offer Parent University Workshops to have deep conversations and guide our families through the process.
+We join experts in the field and members of our team who will guide our families through the process and answer pertinent questions.

 Please email email@example.com to find out when the next Parent University is offered.

 Intro to PBL

 As participants in the “Intro to PBL Workshop,” we will focus on some core questions such as: What is project based learning?
 What does project based learning, planning, and implementing entail?
 What makes project based learning different than any other approach to education, teaching, learning and assessment?
 Join us for this workshop and Learn about the PBL process as an organic and holistic approach to education.

 During this workshops, parents will assume the “learner-role” and go through Project Based Learning Experience from “Entry Points” (Planning a project), Entry Event (gaging learners’ interest), meaningful engagement (ongoing inquiry, teaming and rigor in PBL) to project relevance, authenticity, and application.